Pandawan/GarlicRecipes/src/content/wallet-win.md

 ![Image of Command Prompt with Network Running](https://i.imgur.com/giEoOqZ.png)

 ## Step 3.
 Moving .conf File to Roaming\Garlicoin
 Back to your Garlic folder, there should be a file called `garlicoin.conf`.
+Windows users should right click this file and open with notepad.
+Either remove the line that says daemon=1 or set it to 0 and save the file.
 This file needs to be moved to the `Garlicoin` folder found in `AppData\Roaming`.
 <br>

 To access this folder, Open **RUN** (Windows + R), and type `%appdata%`.
 This should open a folder, locate the `Garlicoin` folder and move the `garlicoin.conf` file to it.